 The safety of our children is one of the highest priorities at Grace.
 Students will practice lockdown and evacuation drills regularly throughout the school year.
-In the event that a violent intruder (armed or not) approaches the campus, staff will execute appropriate procedures while continually practicing the OODA Loop, a critical decision making strategy.
+In the event that a violent intruder (armed or not) approaches the campus, staff will execute appropriate procedures while continually practicing the ALICE protocol, critical decision-making strategy.
+Our on site SRO serves as a resource for practicing, mastering, protecting, and staying up to date on safety protocol.